April 15, 2020 | 02 min read

-What originated as an epidemic in China, has exploded into a full blown pandemic.
-No governments, economic theories or business models were prepared for the magnitude of the pandemic’s impact.
+What originated as an epidemic in China, has exploded into a full-blown pandemic.
+No governments, economic theories, or business models were prepared for the magnitude of the pandemic’s impact.
 As the world braces for the worst, businesses are desperately turning to technology.

 Only technology can withstand the rigors of the safety measures required to fight COVID-19.
 FMCG and CPG businesses in India know this better than others.
 They have been hit the worst.
 How do they keep their supply chains functioning in times of social distancing?
-Especially when there are fewer field personnel to help service in General Trade.
+Especially when there is fewer field personnel to help service in General Trade.

 In the age of social distancing, technology is the answer to the woes of FMCG and CPG brands.
 Already many of these brands have turned to technology to power their remote teams and supply chain processes.
-They have quickly realised that COVID-19 is the strategic inflection point for their businesses.
+They have quickly realized that COVID-19 is the strategic inflection point for their businesses.
 Businesses that don’t acknowledge or adapt to the new reality will run out of steam, quickly!

-Consumer businesses immediately need to keep their supply chains functioning to meet the consumer demand.
-They also have to ensure all other functions including collections, trade schemes are revised and active.
+Consumer businesses immediately need to keep their supply chains functioning to meet consumer demand.
+They also have to ensure all other functions including collections, and trade schemes are revised and active.
 It can only be done through greater digital transformation.
 Consumer businesses must implement digital solutions that will bring their retailers and distributors within the technology gambit.

-Self ordering apps empower retailers to order directly from brands.
-By moving away from the traditional methods of DSRs, phone calls and messages, it cuts down the inefficiencies around ordering and delivering stock.
+Self-ordering apps empower retailers to order directly from brands.
+By moving away from the traditional methods of DSRs, phone calls, and messages, it cuts down the inefficiencies around ordering and delivering stock.
 Brands like Bausch & Lomb India which had already implemented the tech in normal times won’t suffer much disruption during the pandemic.

-Brands should think about empowering their retailers to self order.
+Brands should think about empowering their retailers to self-order.
 In addition to reducing the people touch required for goods to reach retailers from brands, the self-ordering app will also enable brands to:

-- Focus on one-time adoption of the retailer app and not on order taking as is the case today.
-So they move from being order taking folks to Business Development now handling almost 2-3x the no of outlets than they could earlier.
+Focus on one-time adoption of the retailer app and not on order taking as is the case today.
+So they move from being order-taking folks to Business Development now handling almost 2-3x the no of outlets than they could earlier.

-Listen to Sanjay Bhutani, MD Bausch & Lomb India & SAARC talk about driving predictable delivery using a Retailer App which was a game changer for them.
+Listen to Sanjay Bhutani, MD of Bausch & Lomb India & SAARC talk about driving predictable delivery using a Retailer App which was a game changer for them.